charleskimbac/emacs.ahk/README.md

 # emacs.ahk
 This tiny script allows you to use the emacs-like key bindings on Windows, which is written in AutoHotkey (AHK) language.
-The maintainer has used this script since 2020-06 and has verified that it works effectively for various kinds of applications.
+Removed bindings: Copy/Paste, Scroll up/down

 ## Supported keybindings
 <table>